 Berry-James has conducted community-based and cross-site evaluation research for federal, state, and local governments.

 RaJade M. Berry-James, Ph.D., is the senior associate dean of faculty and academic affairs at the L. Douglas Wilder School of Government and Public Affairs at Virginia Commonwealth University.
-Dr. Berry-James is an elected fellow of the congressionally chartered National Academy of Public Administration (NAPA) and Vice Chair of the Standing Panel on Social Equity in Governance.
-She has spent more than 30 years in higher education, serving as Chair of the Faculty, MPA Program Coordinator, Ph.D.
-Program Coordinator, and Director of Graduate Programs for small, large and research-intensive graduate programs.
-She is also a consultant, specializing in diversity, equity and inclusion as well as assessment and accreditation in higher education.
+Dr. Berry-James is an elected fellow of the congressionally chartered National Academy of Public Administration (NAPA) and was appointed by the NAPA Board as Chair of the Standing Panel on Social Equity in Governance, beginning January 2023.
+Berry-James was also elected as Vice President and President-Elect of the Network of Schools of Public Policy, Affairs, and Administration (NASPAA) and will assume the presidency for the 2023-24 term.
+She brings an extensive record of service to the network, having served as a member of NASPAA’s Executive Council, and two-time chair of the NASPAA Commission on Peer Review and Accreditation (COPRA).
+Berry-James has spent more than 30 years in higher education, serving as Chair of the Faculty, MPA Program Coordinator, Ph.D.
+Program Coordinator, and Director of Graduate Programs for small, large, and research-intensive graduate programs.
+She is also a consultant, specializing in diversity, equity, and inclusion as well as assessment and accreditation in higher education.

 Berry-James' research, teaching, and community engagement focus on the theory of change and the applied practice of public administration.
 Co-authored with Gooden (2018), her recent book, Why Research Methods Matter: Essential Skills in Decision Making (2018), examines real-world policymaking and evidence to support decision making.
 Berry-James designed two NASPAA award-winning courses, MPA Capstone and Cultural Competence in the Public Sector, and has taught master- and doctoral-level courses such as Basic Quantitative Research, Advanced Research and Statistical Methods, Research Methods and Analysis, Public Policymaking, Implementation and Evaluation, Survey Research, Program Evaluation, Public Bureaucracy, Personnel Management, Conflict Resolution and Social Equity.
 Her scholarly research has appeared in the Public Administration Review (PAR), Journal of Public Affairs Education (JPAE), Review of Public Personnel Administration (ROPPA), Public Performance and Management Review (PPMR), International Journal of Public Administration, International Association for the Study of Global Achievement of Gap, International Journal of the Humanities, Journal of Public Budgeting, Accounting and Financial Management, Journal of Black Political Research, Journal of the American Society of Professional Emergency Planners, and Journal of Public Management & Social Policy (JPMSP).